1945 was a significant year in history – World War Two ended and in February Mordialloc Theatre Company was formed!

 Just like any organisation, MTC is a collection of people with a common interest.
 In our case that interest is theatre and every aspect of theatrical production.
 This encompasses a huge variety of activities and calls for a dedicated commitment by members.
 We have been fortunate that we have always had people prepared to make such a commitment, and as a result our company has operated continuously and successfully for 75 years.

 Why?
 The City of Mordialloc Citizens League wished to form a group ‘for the encouragement and development of local interest in drama and literature.’
 Did these early visionaries foresee that all these years later their goal of promoting theatre for local audiences would still be continuing?

 The first production was ‘Cuckoo in the Nest’ by Ben Travers.
 Tickets were 3/- (three shillings) and programmes cost 3d (threepence).
 The next production, in 1946, was ‘The House of Thrills’ by Leslie Chadwick-Browning.
-A cast member was Lorraine Johnston, now Lorraine Madsen, and she is still a company member?
-Is that a record?
+A cast member was Lorraine Johnston, the late Lorraine Madsen.

 Along the way there may have been some name changes – The City of Mordialloc Citizens League Theatre Group (try saying that in one breath), The City of Mordialloc Theatre Group, and currently Mordialloc Theatre Company.

 We undertake to present quality theatre and encourage interest in all aspects of theatre, and we undertake these challenges with a professional attitude.
 However, we have also taken time out to enjoy fellowship and friendship, to socialise and even share an ale or two together.
 We enjoy a great camaraderie and perhaps more!
 The company has seen many a romance blossom.